 I had to set up a static IP (an added yearly cost) to avoid the IP from changing because I was rebooting this instance a lot.

-Once I got the static IP, then I had to attach my custom domain
+Once I got the static IP, then I had to attached my custom domain

 thomasott.io to it.
 I thought that while I was doing that I should make sure that it’s SSL enabled and that my content would be served through a CDN (Content Delivery Network) for scalability and robustness.